gfw-api/forest-change-analysis-elastic/README.md

-# GLAD and Terra I Analysis API Microservice Overview
+# Terra I Analysis API Microservice Overview

-Query the GLAD and Terra I forest loss datasets with the [Global Forest Watch (GFW)](http://globalforestwatch.org) API
+Query the Terra I forest loss dataset with the [Global Forest Watch (GFW)](http://globalforestwatch.org) API

+NB: This repo used to handle GLAD analysis requests as well - this functionality has been moved [here](https://github.com/gfw-api/glad-analysis-tiled/).

 - Analyze datasets by a custom area of interest using the [GFW Geostore API](https://github.com/gfw-api/gfw-geostore-api) or by sending GeoJson in Post
 - Analyze datasets by Country, State and Districts (defined by the [GADM Database](http://www.gadm.org/))